puppetlabs/trapperkeeper-webserver-jetty9/doc/webrouting-config.md

 Note that, if no server is specified for an endpoint and there are multiple servers, the endpoint will be added to the default server.
+If no default server is set, a server MUST be provided for every endpoint.

 Also note that, because the webrouting service is built on top of the webserver service, the webserver service will need to be included in your